 Learn from the pros

 Professional athletes do this all the time.
-Let’s take a theoretical example of a 1,500 metre runner.
+Let’s take a theoretical example of a 1,500-metre runner.

-She can attach rewards to those milestones to encourage and motivate her.
+She can attach rewards to those milestones to encourage and motivate herself.
 Have you noticed how many apps give you rewards, badges, stickers and coins for achieving small milestones?
 They do that for a good reason – it’s a micro reward that touches on a basic human need to have our achievements acknowledged.

 Can you apply this?